 Last Thursday, Google officially released the second edition of its mobile-friendly saga.
 Essentially, the latest amendment to Google’s algorithm will further reward mobile-friendly content, while further penalizing websites that continue to use outdated, unresponsive content.
 The long-term effects of this update are not expected to be as massive as those of Mobilegeddon for two reasons:

 - The algorithm tweaks are intended to enhance the effects of the April 21 update, rather than introduce brand-new considerations for SEO.

 - Most reputable web development and SEO firms have accepted Google’s emphasis on mobile-friendly content, and have adopted universal mobile-friendliness.
 Those who stubbornly stick to unresponsive design have fallen out of favor, and their websites will soon be buried deep in Google’s results pages.

 Why Should I Care About Google’s Mobile-Friendly Update?

-If you are an entrepreneur on the forefront of your industry and fear that an outdated website may erode your advantage over the competition, contact Creative Click Media.
-Our websites are exclusively developed on mobile friendly WordPress platforms, ensuring that you can reap the benefits of Google’s latest algorithm update.
+If you are an entrepreneur at the forefront of your industry and fear that an outdated website may erode your advantage over the competition, contact Creative Click Media.
+Our websites are exclusively developed on mobile-friendly WordPress platforms, ensuring that you can reap the benefits of Google’s latest algorithm update.